untitled-pit-group/foxhound/doc/API.rst

 length
     The size of the file in bytes. hash
-    The SHA-256 hash of the file.
+    The SHA-256 hash of the file in hex form. type
-type
     Either ``document``, ``plain`` or ``media``, depending on the document's specifics.
-This also determines the kind of search results returned. indexing_state
+This also determines the kind of search results returned.
+While ``indexing_state`` is 0, this can be ``null`` instead. indexing_state
     An integer, as per below.
 removal_deadline